They shall grow not old, as we that are left grow old:

 pg.295, The Relief of Tobruk, W.E Murphy

-There were millions of Alek’s in the wars of the last century.
-Lives taken in their prime, stolen by cruel twists of fate and history.
-We say we will remember them.
-We want to remember them.
+Millions of Alek’s were killed during the wars of the last century.
+Lives taken in their prime by cruel twists of fate.